Title IX Sexual Misconduct Policy

 Who Can Report vs. Who Must Report

-As a general rule, Title IX states that any person may report sexual harassment, regardless of whether he or she is the alleged victim of conduct that could constitute sexual harassment, and regardless of whether he or she is a member of the campus community.
+As a general rule, Title IX states that any person may report sex discrimination or sex-based harassment, regardless of whether they are the alleged victim of conduct that could constitute sex discrimination or sex-based harassment, and regardless of whether they are a member of the campus community.

-Failure of a Non-Confidential Official to report an alleged incident of sexual harassment of which they become aware is a violation of this Policy and can result in disciplinary action against such Officials.
+Failure of a Non-Confidential Resource to report an alleged incident of sex discrimination or sex-based harassment of which they become aware is a violation of this Policy and can result in disciplinary action against such persons.

-All other reporting parties may want to carefully consider whether they share personally identifiable details with Confidential or Non-Confidential Officials.
-The following section describes the different mechanisms that can be utilized to report alleged incidents of sexual harassment.
+All other reporting parties may want to carefully consider whether they share personally identifiable details with Confidential or Non-Confidential Resource.
+The following section describes the different mechanisms that can be utilized to report alleged incidents of sex-based discrimination or sex-based harassment.

 How to Report